 Developing an analysis of the accountability ecosystem in the Pacific for UNDP

-The Institute is partnering with the UNDP Pacific Office in 2021-2025 to prepare an analysis of the accountability ecosystem in the Pacific with this forming part of the UNDP's "Accountable Public Finances to Serve Pacific People - Vaka Pasifika" project.
+The Centre is partnering with the UNDP Pacific Office in 2021-2025 to prepare an analysis of the accountability ecosystem in the Pacific with this forming part of the UNDP's "Accountable Public Finances to Serve Pacific People - Vaka Pasifika" project.
 The aim of the Vaka Pasifika project is to strengthen the governance mechanisms enabling Pacific countries to deliver public services that are better calibrated to meet specific needs of people.

 The Vaka Pasifika project recognises that across the region there is an increasing web of independent accountability institutions and actors which have some role to play in ensuring public finance mechanisms are accountable, transparent and people centered.
 The accountability ecosystem analysis will: 1) explore different local understandings, meanings and practices of accountability, oversight and related concepts; 2) map the various national institutions and actors that are involved in promoting PFM accountability, their roles, interests and relationships, how they currently coordinate their efforts; and 3) what can be done to support them to collaborate to promote accountability, and as appropriate, to address corruption in a politically savvy manner.

 The team has produced a literature review which summarises key literature on accountability for responsive governance globally as well as within the Pacific.
 It seeks to situate the research project in wider debates, and to provide a consistent baseline understanding of the scope of accountability and accountability ecosystems, and what influences its various interpretations, to inform the country studies that are to follow.